 - Most expensive insurance: STA Travel closely followed by AA

-- Best insurance to get if you’ve already left home: 1cover
+- Cheapest insurance to get if you’ve already left home: 1cover

 - Before you buy a policy, call your bank or credit card company – there’s a chance you’re already insured.